coverlet-coverage/coverlet/Documentation/MSBuildIntegration.md

 Neither track nor record auto-implemented properties.
 Syntax:  `/p:SkipAutoProps=true`

+### Methods that do not return

+Methods that do not return can be marked with attributes to cause statements after them to be excluded from coverage.  `DoesNotReturnAttribute` is included by default.

+Attributes can be specified with the following syntax.
+Syntax:  `/p:DoesNotReturnAttribute="DoesNotReturnAttribute,OtherAttribute"`

 ### Note for Powershell / VSTS users
 To exclude or include multiple assemblies when using Powershell scripts or creating a .yaml file for a VSTS build ```%2c``` should be used as a separator.
 Msbuild will translate this symbol to ```,```.